 Having your own wheels is pretty much a must in Iceland.
 Yes, you can do tours as well but that’s very expensive and will severely limit your freedom.
 Driving around Iceland at your own pace is wonderful and will allow you to see so much more…

 The 4×4 Volkswagen Transporter was very new and in excellent condition.
+Even on snowy roads we didn’t have any issues with grip or driving.

 The heating system worked perfectly so we were never cold during the evening or night.
 In the van there was a compact kitchen with a small fridge, a sink and all necessary utensils (cutlery, pots and pans, portable stove, etc).
 The convertible bed was very spacious and comfortable, we slept like babies every night.